 Trees are a great addition to your property.
-But sometimes you need to have a tree removed.
+But sometimes you need to have a tree removed in Clearwater FL.
 Below are six questions that you should ask to determine whether a tree should come in.

 1. Is the Species Desirable?